 These are unprecedented times.
 For many businesses rent is one of the most, if not the most, significant outgoing.
-For leases with quarterly rent payments, there is a rent payment date this month.
-Some tenants will not have funds to make the payment.
+Some tenants will not have funds to make rent payments.
 Others may ‘stockpile’ cash and choose not to make the payment.
 This guidance looks at the legal options, how the tenant’s status may impact the landlord and practical suggestions for moving forward.
-At the time of preparation information about government initiatives which may provide some assistance is scant.

 Step one is to garner as much information as you can now.
 Both down the chain from your tenants and up the chain from superior landlords or lenders.

 - Will your tenant be paying on the quarter day?

 - If not, when will the tenant be able to pay?
 Can this be supported by management accounts and future projections?
 Can your tenant offer you any security?

 - Will your landlord offer you a payment holiday or time to pay?

 - Will your lender offer you a payment holiday or time to pay?

 - Will your lender advance credit to allow you to pay your superior landlord?